 Everyone of us is accountable to God.
-Believers will be judged differently than unbelievers, but Jesus will be the Judge of us all.
-That's why it's foolish for us to judge each other.
+Jesus is the Judge of us all.
+That's why it's foolish for us to judge another believer.
 Remember the motto, "In essentials, unity.
 In nonessentials, liberty.
 In all things, charity."

-Verse 13, "Therefore let us not judge one another anymore, but rather resolve this, not to put a stumbling block or a cause to fall in our brother's way."

-A man is talking on the phone, and we're allowed to hear only one side of his conversation, "Yes, Gladys has been difficult.
+"Therefore let us not judge one another anymore, but rather resolve this, not to put a stumbling block or a cause to fall in our brother's way."
+A man is talking on the phone.
+We're listening in, hearing only one side of his conversation, "Yes, Gladys is difficult.
 I know I ought to be more firm, but it's hard.
 You know how she is...
-Yes, I remember you warned me.
+Yes, I know you warned me.
 You told me she was a hard woman who would make my life miserable.
-You begged me not to marry her.
-You were right.
+Yes, you begged me not to marry her.
+You were right...
 You want to talk to her?
 Ok."
 The man calls into the other room, "Gladys, your mother wants to talk to you."
-Poor Gladys, its one thing to get shot down by an enemy, but to be zinged by your own mom!
-Well, the same is true in the church.

-We expect the world to try and destroy us, but when the stumbling block comes from our own family its terrible.
-Paul warns us not to participate in an activity that'll tempt or mislead a brother or sister in Christ.
+Poor Gladys, its tough enough to get shot down by an enemy, but to be zinged by your own mom!
+But the same is true in the church.
+We expect the world to be against us and try to destroy us, but when the stumbling block originates from our own family it's terrible.
+Paul warns us not to participate in an activity that will tempt or mislead a brother or sister in Christ.

 Verse 14, "I know and am convinced by the Lord Jesus that there is nothing unclean of itself; but to him who considers anything to be unclean, to him it is unclean."
 Take music for example.
-The church use to complain about rock music.
+Most churches once complained about rock music.
 They called it evil.

-But what's the difference between a "C" note played on a grand piano, and a "C" played on an electric guitar?
-Obviously, there is no difference.
-What makes any form of music good or evil is the message it communicates, and the spirit in which it's played.

-Paul is convinced that nothing in the world is intrinsically evil.
+But what's the difference between a "C" note played on a grand piano, and a "C" note played on an electric guitar?
+There's no difference.
+What makes one form of music good or evil is the message it communicates, and the spirit in which it's played.
+Paul says "nothing" is intrinsically evil.
 It becomes good or bad by how its used.
 It's use determines whether it's moral or immoral.